14 Mar How to become a music photographer

 It gave me a love of photographing moving subjects and has developed some skills that I apply to my photography today.
 If you are interested in this line of work, all I can say is ‘go for it’.
 It is totally worth all the hard work, effort and long nights.
 The experiences are ones you will never forget, and sometimes never be able to remember.

-If you have any questions or want to know more about my experiences please leave a comment below.
+If you have any questions or want to know more about my experiences as a music photographer please leave a comment below.
 I’d love to answer them.